 N. Gregory Mankiw is Professor of Economics at Harvard University.

-David Romer is Herman Royer Professor of Political Economy at the University of California, Berkeley, and author of Advanced Macroeconomics.
+David Romer is Herman Royer Professor of Political Economy at the University of California, Berkeley.